Updated February 28, 2023

 Mandatory Reporting of Child Abuse - Critical training available to all OSU employees.

-Additional FAQs related to criminal history checks can be found here.
+Additional FAQs related to university background checks can be found here.

-Criminal history checks must be completed for all authorized adults before they are allowed direct access to minors in a youth program, and must be renewed every 2 years.
+Background checks must be completed for all youth program personnel before they are allowed direct access to minors in a youth program, and must be renewed every two years or more frequently following date of hire, initial service date, or position assignment.

-Additional FAQs related to criminal history checks can be found here.
+Additional FAQs related to university background checks can be found here.

 For more information about contracting policies, Facility Use Agreement Forms, and department responsibilities related to contracts, visit https://fa.oregonstate.edu/contract-services.